tsujigiri/axiom/README.md

 -record(response, {status = 200, headers = [{'Content-Type', "text/html"}], body = <<"">>}).
 ```

-The other way to specify the response is to but the above params into a
+The other way to specify the response is to put the above params into a
 proplist:

 ```erlang